 With Prof Jack’s words ringing in my ears, when I returned from a stint working overseas, I could see the writing on the wall.
 We started with a small solar system; I shudder to think how foolish, of just 600W to supply lights and computers.

 The crunch came when this council sent a boy to do a man’s job; install a new transformer in Hilton.
-He connected the neutrals incorrectly and subjected our part of the street to both phases.
+He connected the neutrals incorrectly and subjected the street to both phases.
 I measured 431V in our DB.
 The damage was immense and of course both council and our insurance refused to pay for the mayhem caused by the spike.

 The causes of water scarcity have to be squarely faced; the wars of the future will not be over oil.

-Here too what is a professional is relevant; how thick must the concrete base be, and what reinforcing do you need?
+Here too what is a professional is relevant; how thick must the concrete base be and what reinforcing do you need?
 I'm sure amongst your friends and acquaintances you will find those who can give you answers.
 This is not akin to building a bridge across a highway.

 I like to think I’m not a smug, I told you so person; but I did tell you.
 Many times and I fear there is far worse yet to come.
 Water scarcity in the world is not only a problem in South Africa.

 The capital cost is considerable and I can’t promise you that you will save yourself a lot of money.
-We figure the underground water reservoir paid itself off in about 5 years, and the electrical system in about ten.
+We figure the underground water reservoir paid itself off in about 5 years; and the electrical system in about ten.

 Saving for a solar farm is how we did it.
 It meant going without any luxuries whatsoever for a whole year.

 That’s excluding the damage done from surges and the effect of contaminated water on your well-being, both of which are difficult to quantify.
-The real saving is of your mental health; can you imagine the joy of never getting another electricity bill from City Hall and being able to sell your gennie?
+The real saving is of your mental health; can you imagine the joy of never getting another electricity bill from City Hall and being able to sell your generator?

-Don’t rush into this.
-Talk to people, read the internet, follow my green journey, get quotes, and consider whether you are willing to give up using the oven and dishwasher at night; or paying for them from prepaid.
 It will probably be the best investment you ever make and perhaps even more important, you will be joining that band of quaint greenies who actually do believe we should be preserving the planet for our children and their offspring.

 If you are hands-on person with a science background what is a professional may not be entirely irrelevant.
-This isn't building a bridge across a highway but you will need guidance and direction; I am a physics-graduate and still needed it, and yet made some elementary mistakes.
+This isn't building a bridge across a highway but you will need guidance and direction; I am a physics graduate and still needed it and yet made some elementary mistakes.
 The most important was to choose an inverter that was far too small.
 5kW is a minimum in my book.

 I told you so!
 The nincompoops running our beloved City of Choice are rapidly turning it into a Jika Joe.
 And there’s probably far worse to come.
 It has been said before, there is nothing more explosive than an idea that has found its time and come to fruition.